 Their easy to install security system has a DIY option that provides a step-by-step guide to assist you through the whole process.

 There are a few possible drawbacks to SimpliSafe’s services: there’s no guarantee against theft or break-ins (unlike the industry leader ADT).
 This isn’t uncommon among the majority of home security providers, however, it’s something that should be considered.
 Also, SimpliSafe requires you to pay for the equipment upfront, something they do to offset their no-contract obligation feature.
 Their home security cameras options are limited and their third-party compatibility will sync fine with many smart home hubs, but not all of them.

 Become familiar with the false alarm policy

 False alarms happen pretty often, whether they’re due to human error (like punching in the wrong ‘disarm’ code) or electronic malfunction.
 Some estimates place the false alarm ratio as high as 98%.
 The exact number is debatable, but there’s no question that false alarms are a drain on local police.
 Checking in on all those calls takes up time for dispatch and officers — resources that would be better spent elsewhere.

-- First and second false alarm: Warning notice
+- First three false alarms per year: Warning notice